ZX-80/Channel-F-Images/README.md

 # Packet Header
 # Credits

-Developed by e5frog (from AtariAge) and 3DMAZE
+Developed by e5frog (from AtariAge) and Jefferson A. (3DMAZE at AtariAge)